HyperionCSharp/EpicGamesAPIDocs/docs/friends_service/friends_incoming.md

 # Friends Incoming
-This API lets you see your incoming friend requests without logging into Fortnite or access token.
+This API lets you see your incoming friend requests without logging into Fortnite.

 ## Request
 | URL | Method |